dcac/dcac.github.io/_posts/reviews/2015-05-15-pitch-perfect-2.md

 position: "Vocal Producer"
 split_name: true
 tags:
-  - war
-  - airforce
+  - Pitch Perfect
-  - drones
+  - Anna Kendrick
-  - Ethan Hawke
+  - musical
-  - January Jones
+  - comedy
 ---
 Putting together a vocal arrangement that sounds both perfect and unexpected isn’t easy.
 Sure, anyone with a basic understanding of music knows which notes sound good together.
 Just stick to intervals and, to the average ear, things are fine.
 But they’re also boring, and what gave a cappella groups a bad rap in the first place.
 You need to take risks.Be brave enough to fail.
 And if you do fail, own it.
 Or, like they say in jazz: If you make a mistake, play it twice.